-If you’re trying to pinpoint it on a map, Douglasville lies directly west of Atlanta, which is approximately 32 kilometres away.
+If you’re trying to pinpoint it on a map, Douglasville lies directly west of Atlanta, which is approximately 16 miles away.

 Founded in 1874, after the turmoil of the American Civil War, the city immediately became the county seat of Douglas County, with a central downtown area that remains largely unaltered from its Victorian origins.

 A popular shopping district still today, the area is awash with homely bars and restaurants filled with southern charm.